Lessica/GrooveCoasterPatch/README.md

 ##We Don't Have Enough People Dealing With Its Mod At The Moment.Have Fun.
 ###Contains Private Server.
-Every Game Resource File Has Password: eiprblFFv69R83J5 (Privately Shared With JQ9837 Previously And Now He is Showing Off All Over The World Like He Found That LOL.)
+Every Game Resource File Has Password: eiprblFFv69R83J5

 A Private Stuff Released As A Gift For Cheryl.